New Year’s Resolutions: Do they work?

 - Avoided and distracted themselves from things that might tempt them to give up

 - Encouraged themselves whenever they made good progress

 Conversely, those who were quitting the gym-membership in the first week of February:

 - Blame themselves any time things didn’t go to plan

 - Spend time wishing that things were different

 - Kept asking themselves how they were feeling

 A combination of social pressures and cultural beliefs make New Year’s a success for many.
-Of course, the most able life-changing folk may be drawn to New Year as an excuse to somehow better themselves.
+Of course, the most able life-changing folk may be drawn to New Year as an excuse to somehow better themselves or to get the help needed to quit for good.
 The Scranton experiment is also offset by the number of people who refused to take part.

 We’re never likely to get a complete answer to these questions, but if you have made a decision to do something meaningful then – quick there’s still time! – the new year could be the best excuse to succeed!

 Norcross JC, Mrykalo MS, & Blagys MD (2002).
 Auld lang syne: success predictors, change processes, and self-reported outcomes of New Year’s resolvers and nonresolvers.
 Journal of clinical psychology, 58 (4), 397-405 PMID: 11920693